One Income Decision

 Get a Financial Plan First

 One, before doing anything, get a financial plan.
 Simply saying that your husband's income will replace yours takes a short term view.
-Begin by puting together a savings plan for college funds, retirement (never mind a better car or bigger house someday) or a higher standard of living.
+Begin by putting together a savings plan for college funds, retirement (never mind a better car or bigger house someday) or a higher standard of living.
 This will enable you to focus on the future, set priorities and goals, and set in motion a way to measure your progress.
-Abandoning that 2nd income may come back to haunt you some day.
+Abandoning that second income may come back to haunt you some day.
 Think long term.
 Also, examine how the benefit plans of both jobs compare.
-Might you be adding unforseen expenses under his insurance?
+Might you be adding unforeseen expenses under his insurance?
 Is your benefits program better?